marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/ARO.md

 ## Finding Provider Details

-To install Daffy on Azure, the hardest part can be finding the provider details.
+To install Daffy on Azure ARO, the hardest part can be finding the provider details.

 ### <font color="red">Subscription ID</font>
 First find subscriptions in your account from the search box